 Or is it something else to you entirely?

-It felt sacred because we made it such.
-I would look at that red string on my wrist multiple times every day and be reminded of all of the incredible people I am connected to around the world.
-It would simultaneously remind me of my soul family, in addition to the goals and visions I set for myself with the tying of the string.
+It felt sacred!
+I would look at that red string on my wrist multiple times daily and be reminded of all of the incredible people I am connected to worldwide.
+It would simultaneously remind me of my soul family, in addition to the goals and visions I set for myself with the knotting of the string.

-The red string connects us to what we desire and want to keep in our minds on a daily basis.
+The red string connects us to what we desire and want to keep in our minds daily.

-If you can, get out a notebook or something to jot down ideas for the following steps.
-You are about to create your own ritual for working with your red string bracelet, for your own highest most loving good, based on your knowledge of the ancient traditions and cultures, along with your own desires.
+You're about to create your ritual for working with your red string bracelet.
+Do it for your own highest, most loving good, based on your knowledge of the ancient traditions and cultures, along with your desires.

-In your notebook, write down the question: "Why do I want a red string bracelet?"
+In a notebook, write down the question: "Why do I want a red string bracelet?"

 Allow whatever comes to mind to flow through you.
-Do not edit yourself, just allow.
-There is no right or wrong.
+Do not edit your words; write what comes.
+There's no right or wrong

 Many of the traditions have rules and special techniques utilized with the red string bracelet.
 You get to decide which of these work for you.